Vivekroy286/demochat/README.md

 Go to the directory with **requirements.txt**.

-Run the command: python -m venv venv
+Run the command: '''python -m venv venv'''

 After a venv directory is created, run the command for windows: venv\Scripts\activate.bat run the command for Unix or MacOS: source venv/bin/activate